amunishkin/grading-cse020-01-am.s20/Labs/lab05/README.md

 * Make sure to move both `lab05.sh` and `lab05_student.sh` in same directory as where all student directories are located.
+Also move four txt run{1,2,3,4} files here too.
 * Run by clicking on `lab05.sh` or open a terminal and type `sh lab05.sh`
 * Runs lab05_student for each student directory